-The first is integration with computer aided facilities management (CAFM) software to provide a joined-up system for all users.
+The first is integration with computerised maintenance management system (CMMS) software to provide a joined-up system for all users.

 By doing this, key information can be relayed to FM teams.
 This includes classifications of each space, minimum and maximum temperatures, types of materials, and a range of other exhaustive details about each asset.

 Another key use case of BIM and digital twins in workplace repurposing is to model or test the impact certain changes would make.
 For example, how would current ventilation systems cope with an increase in occupancy?
 What air quality would be expected if a certain room was fully occupied for several hours in a day?
 How would rejigging a room and its fixtures impact on metrics such as the provision of natural light and amount of heating or cooling required?